 Why are my workflow actions not executing at the expected time?

-When a large number of objects are being enrolled in a workflow or executing an action at the same time, the workflow may be throttled.
-When a workflow is throttled, actions will not execute immediately, but in a queue as objects are processed.
+When a large number of records enroll in a workflow or execute an action at the same time, the workflow may be throttled.
+When a workflow is throttled, actions will not execute immediately, but in a queue as records are processed.

-In Center on a date or Center on a date property contact-based workflows, this may cause contacts to miss the first action if it's scheduled shortly after they're enrolled in the workflow.
+In Specific date or Contact date property contact-based workflows, this may cause contacts to miss the first action if it's scheduled shortly after they're enrolled in the workflow.
 To avoid this, you can enroll your contacts in advance, or schedule the first action at a later time relative to the date or date property.

-What happens to objects in a workflow when I add more workflow actions?
+What happens to enrolled records when I add more workflow actions?

 For example, in a workflow with two actions, when a new action is added between the first action and second action:

-- Object A was scheduled for the original first action.
-They will be scheduled for the new (now second) action after they execute the first action.
+- The contact Pablo the Cat is currently scheduled for the first action.
+Because the new action comes after the action they're scheduled for, they'll then be scheduled for the new action after they execute the first action.

 Why is the rotate leads action in my workflow delayed for 10 minutes for new contacts?

-If the Assign company owner to contact by default setting is enabled, you'll see an alert when you add a Rotate leads action to a contact-based workflow: New contacts will take about 10 minutes to be processed because the contact and company owner sync is enabled.
+If the Assign company owner to contact by default setting is enabled, the following error will display when you add a Rotate leads action to a contact-based workflow: New contacts will take about 10 minutes to be processed because the contact and company owner sync is enabled.

 When a new HubSpot contact is created, and ownership is synced between contacts and companies, it may take some time for the contact to be associated with a company, and then for the company's owner to sync to the contact.
 As a result, new contacts will be delayed for 10 minutes before executing the Rotate leads action, to allow sufficient time for the contact-company association to take place and ownership to sync.

-Why are some of my marketing emails not available to be sent in workflows?
+Why can't I send my marketing email in a workflow?
 (Marketing Hub Professional and Enterprise only)

 Only marketing emails that have been saved for automation can be sent in workflows.
 If a marketing email is a draft or has been previously sent to a list of recipients, it will not appear for selection in the Send email action.

-What happens to objects waiting in a workflow delay when the delay is deleted?
+What happens to records waiting in a workflow delay when the delay is deleted?

-When you delete a delay, objects waiting in the delay will immediately skip the delay, then proceed through the rest of the workflow.
+When you delete a delay, records waiting in the delay will immediately skip the delay, then proceed through the rest of the workflow.

-What happens to objects waiting in a workflow delay when the delay timing is changed?
+What happens to records waiting in a workflow delay when the delay timing is changed?